When your colouring is stronger than your clothing colours, then your clothes appear even more subdued and ineffective by comparison.

 On the R, not bad at all.
 The dress comes just to the edge of taking over, but not quite.
 That is saying something because the dress is A. red, and B. a big block.
 By balancing the dress and wearing a good lip colour, her skin clears and looks fresh, not heavy or thick.
 Her presence has impact and interest.
 She looks alive, not dumpy.

 I have no words.
 It hurts to look at this child.
-I’m so caught up in seeing vulnerability that I am having trouble peeling apart all the color layers.
+I’m so caught up in seeing vulnerability that I am having trouble peeling apart all the colour layers.

 Looks real on the L. If that jacket is a bomber style, it could be great.
 If it goes to the knees, the lightness of the girl won’t balance the weight of a big, dense, heavy leather block.
 It’s the girl coming out to meet you in this photo, not the decorations.